New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 Each of these essential vitamins plays a role in contributing to your overall bodily function.

-All B vitamins are water-soluble.
+All B vitamins are water-soluble which means they aren’t stored in the body effectively.
+But this also makes them easy to administer along with other essential vitamins via IV drip therapy.
 They help to convert carbohydrates, fats, and protein into energy, or glucose.
 B vitamins are necessary for keeping the liver, skin, hair, and eyes healthy.
 They also play a role in the nervous system, and they are needed for good brain function.

 Vitamin B1, or thiamin, helps with the nervous system, brain, muscles, heart, stomach, and intestines.
 Vitamin B1, or thiamin, is involved in the flow of electrolytes into and out of muscle and nerve cells.
 People with impaired absorption such as ulcerative colitis, persistent diarrhea, and poor appetite may also receive vitamin B1, or thiamin.
 Some athletes use vitamin B1, or thiamin to help improve their performance.